Gloria Jean: Universal

 Gloria Jean starred in The Under-Pup with Robert Cummings and Nan Grey and the film enjoyed an extended run in many theaters.
 Universal's publicity department initially claimed that she was 11 years old rather than 13.
 Her actual age was not well known for many decades.

-She next costarred with Bing Crosby in If I Had My Way (1940), directed by David Butler, and in the well-received A Little Bit of Heaven (1940), which reunited her with many from the The Under-Pup cast.
+She next costarred with Bing Crosby in If I Had My Way (1940), directed by David Butler, and in the well-received A Little Bit of Heaven (1940), which reunited her with many from The Under-Pup cast.

 In December 1940, Gloria Jean was sued by William Lustig, a Pennsylvania bandleader who had appeared with her during her local radio years and claimed to be her former agent.

 Gloria Jean's fourth film role became perhaps her best-known when she costarred with W.C.
 Fields in Never Give a Sucker an Even Break (1941).
-Gloria Jean later recalled working with Fields: "He had a reputation, I know, for not liking children, but he was very kind and considerate to me.
+She later recalled working with Fields: "He had a reputation, I know, for not liking children, but he was very kind and considerate to me.
 I used to wonder, though, why he didn't eat on the set.
 When we broke for a meal he'd say, 'Get that kid off to school.'
 Of course, I know now, it was because he wanted to drink."
 Fields was fond of Gloria Jean and her mother Eleanor, who visited him for daily dressing-room chats, and Fields invited both to his home.